-This is, at minimum 5 hours of your time.
-It took me an entire day because I started later in the day (cemetery closes at 6pm) and I thought I could just wander around without a map until I had to find one and snap a picture.
+The cemetery is, at minimum, 5 hours of your time.
+It took me an entire day because I started later in the day (the cemetery closes at 6 pm), and I thought I could just wander around without a map until I had to find one and snap a picture.
 Also, it’s about 110 acres!
-To be honest, I only had a few people I wanted to ‘see’: Oscar Wilde, Camille Pissarro, Marcel Proust, Georges Seurat and Georges Bizet.
+To be honest, I only had a few people I wanted to ‘see’: Oscar Wilde, Camille Pissarro, Marcel Proust, Georges Seurat, and Georges Bizet.
 After that, it was anyone who I just happened to stumble upon.
-I must stress the following: please don’t litter, decide to have a picnic, or break through barriers to get to Jim Morrison, Oscar Wilde, or any other gravesite for that matter.
+I must stress the following: please don’t litter, decide to have a picnic, or break through barriers to get to Jim Morrison, Oscar Wilde, or any other gravesite.
 It’s clearly stated on the map pamphlet:

 Come here on a day you might need to unwind and meditate.
 It does put a lot of things into perspective.
-Walking towards one end of the cemetery you’ll find commemorative monuments for victims of war and the Holocaust.
+Walking towards one end of the cemetery, you’ll find commemorative monuments for victims of war and the Holocaust.
 There are no words to describe these.
-I had to stop for about 15 minutes, just to take it all in.
-In any given direction, you’ll find ornate grave sites cradled between luscious trees.
+I had to stop for about 15 minutes to take it all in.
+You’ll find ornate grave sites cradled between luscious trees in any given direction.
 On a sunny day, catching the shadows between the leaves is exquisite.
-The cemetery feels like its own little medieval city where some of the paths are covered with cobblestones.
+The cemetery feels like its little medieval city where some paths are covered with cobblestones.
 In other words, wear comfortable walking shoes, or you’ll soon regret it!
 Even though stopping for a pique-nique is prohibited, don’t forget to bring water.
 Still, the cemetery does have benches to relax and take a breather.
 At the base of the hill, there’s even a way to catch a glimpse of la Tour Eiffel.

-I’d say it depends, only because I took the time to integrate with it AND I wasn’t doing anything stupid like carrying flashy designer handbags or getting lost in my phone.
+I’d say it depends, only because I took the time to integrate with it, AND I wasn’t doing anything stupid like carrying flashy designer handbags or getting lost in my phone.
 A lot of it is common sense.
-While this won’t always prevent you from being a victim a crime, why take your chances?
-I also went on Instagram months before my trip and was looking through pictures of the neighborhood to catch a glimpse la vie quotidienne (that’s daily life!) studying small details such as clothing and mannerisms.
+While this won’t always prevent you from being a victim of a crime, why take your chances?
+I also went on Instagram months before my trip and was looking through pictures of the neighborhood to catch a glimpse la vie quotidienne (that’s daily life!), studying small details such as clothing and mannerisms.
 I’m sure my RBF (resting bitch face) helped, too.
-Another friend of mine lived over by Bagnolet, and she thought it was pretty safe.
-I was only out until 10-11pm at the latest, since I’m not much for the nightlife.
-The one time I was out after 11pm, I had the pleasure of watching a drunk woman (she was a tourist) vomit all over herself and on another passenger on the metro.
+Another friend lived over by Bagnolet, and she thought it was pretty safe.
+I was only out until 10-11 pm since I’m not much for the nightlife.
+The one time I was out after 11 pm, I had the pleasure of watching a drunk woman (she was a tourist) vomit all over herself and on another passenger on the metro.
 No, thank you!!

-In any case, I enjoyed my time in the XXe.
+In any case, I enjoyed my time in the XXe arrondissement.
 I saw plenty of street art just as I wanted, including an Invader piece near the Père Lachaise.
-It had a bit of that bohemian vibe going, too, which reminded me of Berkeley.
+It also had a bit of that bohemian vibe, which reminded me of Berkeley.
 A beautiful blend of modern and classic, old and young, calm and busy.